Digital Transformation

 What happens when nothing gets excluded

 Without clear boundaries, teams are left to interpret priorities for themselves.
-Work begins to spread across multiple areas, each progressing at a similar pace, but without a clear sense of where the greatest impact is expected to come from.
+Work begins to spread across multiple areas, each progressing at a similar pace but without a clear sense of where the greatest impact is expected to come from.
 Resources are distributed rather than concentrated, and progress becomes measured in terms of activity rather than outcome.

 Because no explicit decisions have been made about what to exclude, everything retains a degree of importance.
+When priorities aren't clearly defined, become difficult to make.
+Decisions that should be straightforward become prolonged, as there's no agreed for determining what takes precedence.
+Over time, this hesitation compounds.

 Key takeaway